mac-can/PCBUSB-Wrapper/Utilities/can_port/README.md

  -h, --help                           display this help screen and exit
      --version                        show version information and exit
 Arguments:
-  <port>         CAN-to-Ethernet port on local computer
+  <port>         CAN-over-Ethernet port on local computer
   <interface>    CAN interface board (list all with -L)
   <baudrate>     CAN baud rate index (default=3):
                  0 = 1000 kbps